GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

   - “Show me some funny films” (or another genre)
   - “Show me movies with ratings greater than 3”. (or another rating)
   - Is there a difference in the number of recommendations you get for these two types of queries?
-Can you figure out where this difference comes from.
+Why or why not?

 ### Success Criteria